American Bankers Association: ABA Nasdaq Index

-The ABA NASDAQ Community Bank Index (ABAQ) is a market value-weighted index composed of community based financial institutions.
+The ABA NASDAQ Community Bank Index (ABAQ) is a market value-weighted stock market index composed of community-based financial institutions.
 The index was launched in December 2003 to bring greater visibility to community banks, and in turn, promote greater market liquidity and fairer valuations.
 Calculated on both a total return basis and on a price return basis under the symbol ABAQ, it is the most broadly representative stock index for community banks.